 Starting seeds indoors is a great way to get a jump on a new growing season.
 And it’s a wonderful way for school-age children to get involved and learn how plants grow.
 And all summer long, they can watch ‘their’ flowers grow as they provide food for butterflies and other pollinators.

-Jiffy Seed Starting Mix is Amazing!
+Jiffy Seed Starting Mix is Our Top Pick!